s15n/par-lang/docs/src/expressions.md

 The name declared after the channel may be used inside the process and must be fully destructed inside or moved out of there.

 The expression `chan a: A { ... }` has type `chan A`.
 Conversely, if `chan b { ... }` has type `B`, `b` has type `chan B`.

+Note, that `chan A`, the [channel type](./types.md#channel-types), is not a separate type.
+It merely transforms the the `A` to its dual, according to the [duality equations](./types.md#duality-equations).

+These expressions are key to exploiting duality.
+The expression `chan c { ... }` spawns a process, and at the same time creates a channel, whose one end is accessible as `c` inside the process, and the other end is returned from the expression.
+The types of these are dual.

 Channel expressions are the only expression which is not syntax sugar.
 Under the hood, all expressions are syntax sugar for channel expressions.